ngty/tyenglog/pages/resume.md

 0. [**Gjman:**](http://github.com/ngty/gjman)
 "GJ" =~ "工具" (tools).
 Gjman is my neighbourhood friendly handyman with some useful & well-tested tools.
-Tools available will remain diverse, and are added as and when i need them.
+Tools available will remain diverse, and are added as and when I need them.

 0. [**Goenka:**](http://github.com/ngty/goenka)
 A work in progress weekend hacking project.
-Access of [picasa web album](http://picasaweb.google.com) in china is terrible (well, almost impossible without a proxy), yet i need a convenient way to share photos with my families in both Singapore & China, and so far, i've been very comfortable with the native [*picasa app*](http://picasa.google.com/linux/).
-My solution is to have a commandline tool to push my local picasa albums to [*flickr*](http://www.flickr.com), call it a cheater's way i guess.
+Access of [picasa web album](http://picasaweb.google.com) in china is terrible (well, almost impossible without a proxy), yet I need a convenient way to share photos with my family members in both Singapore & China, and so far, I've been very comfortable with the native [*picasa app*](http://picasa.google.com/linux/).
+My solution is to have a commandline tool to push my local picasa albums to [*flickr*](http://www.flickr.com), call it a cheater's way I guess.

 0. [**action\_mailer\_cache\_delivery:**](http://github.com/ngty/action_mailer_cache_delivery)
 An old rails plugin that enhances ActionMailer to support the *:cache* method, which behaves like